jyablonski/doqs/src/content/docs/data/basketball-reference.md

 ---
 title: basketball-reference
 description: A guide in my new Starlight docs site.
-lastUpdated: 2025-04-05
+lastUpdated: 2025-06-14
 ---

-This doc walks through basketball-reference as a Data Source for the NBA Project
+This page walks through basketball-reference as a Data Source for the NBA Project

+---

 ## Source System